Welcome to my small series on Azure Arc for Data Services.

 In the next blog posts we shall look at the technical requirements, tools and of course the deployments and usage of the Azure Arc enabled Data Services, or as I freely call them Azure Arc for Data Services. :)

-to be continued with Azure Arc for Data Services, part 2 – Requirements and Tools
+to be continued with Azure Arc enabled Data Services, part 2 – Requirements and Tools